plone/training/mastering-plone/add-ons.rst

 We're not doing this with the conference site since the *lingua franca* of the Plone community is English.

-We would use the built-in addon https://pypi.org/project/plone.app.multilingual for this.
+We would use the built-in add-on https://pypi.org/project/plone.app.multilingual for this.

 Building a multi-lingual site requires activating :py:mod:`plone.app.multilingual`, but no add-on is necessary to build a site in only one language.
 Just select a different site language when creating a Plone site, and all text in the user-interface will be switched to that language.